Andrea del Sarto

 He would return in later years to paint other scenes at SS.
 Annunziata, including one of his masterpieces the Madonna del Sacco in 1525.
 Alongside that project, Franciabigio and Andrea also began a series of monochrome grisailles in the Chiostro dello Scalzo, work that Andrea would return to again and again throughout his career.
 An odd choice, it seems, for someone in love with colour.
 But they prove his exquisite draughtsmanship, especially the lovely Baptism of Christ.

 In 1518-19 Andrea went to France at the invitation of François I, leaving his beautiful wife and model for his Madonnas, Lucrezia, behind.
 Andrea had fallen in love with her when she was married to a hatter, who conveniently died.
-Historians argue whether she was the money grubbing harpy portrayed by Giorgio Vasari, biographer and one of Andrea's students (he was introduced to Andrea by Michelangelo): 'faithless, jealous, and vixenish with the apprentices,' said Vasari, who should know, and who would in his Lives of the Artists
+Historians argue whether she was the money grubbing harpy portrayed by Giorgio Vasari, biographer and one of Andrea's students (he was introduced to Andrea by Michelangelo): 'faithless, jealous, and vixenish with the apprentices,' said Vasari, who should know, and who would write his biography in his Lives of the Artists.

 The story (used by Browning in his poem, Andrea del Sarto) is that while he was in France, Lucrezia wrote to him, demanding his return.
 François gave his permission for a leave of absence, and also entrusted him with a sum to purchase paintings for the French court, which Andrea used instead to build a rather grand house not far from the Scalzo, and so became a persona non-grata in France.

 It still stands on the corner of Via Gino Capponi 22 and Via Giuseppe Giusti 49 (today it houses the offices of the cultural Kunsthistorisches Institut).